granludo/safeaieducation/index.md

 **Declaration: We encourage rigorous quality assessments for AI tools used in education.** The reliability of AI systems is non-negotiable, and continuous evaluation is necessary to maintain the integrity of the educational process.

-## Principle 6: Comprehensive Interface and Behavior
+## Principle 6: Comprehensible Interface and Behavior

 AI systems must have interfaces that are transparent and easily understood by students and educators.
 The behavior of these systems should clearly communicate their intended use and limitations, avoiding any pretense of infallibility or omniscience.
 AI generated content should be always clearly marked as such.